OpenLWR/OpenLWR-Server/README.md

 <details>
   <summary>FreeBSD</summary>

 NOTE: python3.12 is not available, you must build python3.12 yourself in order to run the server.
-This process will not be covered by this guide.
+This process will not be covered by this guide.\
+Once python3.12 is installed, you may install pip using the following command.
 ```
-sudo pkg install python311
 python3.12 -m ensurepip --upgrade
 ```
 </details>